yin-andrew/yin-andrew/README.md

 Hi 👋 My name is Andrew Yin
 ===========================
 I am a Full Stack Software Engineer with an interest in building impactful solutions
-* 🌱 I’m currently learning more about Express and how I can use it to build a leaner backend
+* 🌱 I'm currently learning more about Express and how I can use it to build a leaner backend
 * 🌍 I'm based in Palo Alto
-* 📫 I am currently seeking full time software engineering opportunities!
+* 📫 I'm currently seeking full time software engineering opportunities!

 * ✉️  You can contact me at [aaayin@gmail.com](mailto:aaayin@gmail.com)